kylebebak/dronfelipe/README.md

 ## "Continuous" Integration
-A `pre-push` git hook runs functional tests against the code and rejects commits if tests fail.
+A `pre-push` Git hook runs functional tests against the code and rejects commits if they fail.
 If the push succeeds, the changes can be pulled onto the production server using Ansible.
 A more complete solution involves pushing commits to a `dev` branch.
-Then, whenever this branch is merged into `master`, a [Github webhook](https://help.github.com/articles/about-webhooks/) could instruct the production server to pull the latest commits from `master`.
+Then, whenever this branch is merged into `master`, a [Github webhook](https://help.github.com/articles/about-webhooks/) instructs the production server to pull the latest commits from `master`.

 ```sh
 # pull from Github to production server